|Kuyt and Van Persie

 CM: Wim Jansen (Rotterdam)

 Strootman started with Sparta Rotterdam before moving to PSV after a short stop at FC Utrecht.
 In 2013, he moved to Roma, where he quickly established as one of the nest midfielders in Serie A. However, a series of injuries have been affecting his career.
-He went to Euro 2012, but missed the WC Finals in 2014 due to an injury.
+He went to Euro 2012, but missed the World Cup Finals in 2014 due to an injury.

 CM: Mick Clavan (the Hague)